David-OConnor/stm32-hal/README.md

 There are some areas where design philosophy is different.
 For example: GPIO type-checking, level-of-abstraction from registers/PAC, role of DMA, role of `embedded-hal` traits in the API, feature parity among STM32 families, code documentation, code structure, and clock config.

+If you'd like of these HALs, check them out [on the stm32-rs Github](https://github.com/stm32-rs).
+You may prefer them if you prioritize strict type checks on GPIO pins, for example.

 ## Docs caveat